Abimbola Alale

-Education and Career
+Education and career

-Abimbola holds a postgraduate degree in Space Studies and an MBA degree from the International Space University, Strasbourg, France.
+Alale holds a postgraduate degree in Space Studies and an MBA degree from the International Space University, Strasbourg, France.
 She had her Ph.D. program in Peace, Security and Strategic Studies from Nassarawa State Universities.
-Alale holds a certificate in Technology Innovation and Leadership at the Massachusetts Institute of Technology, Boston, USA.
+She holds a certificate in Technology Innovation and Leadership at the Massachusetts Institute of Technology, Boston, USA.
 She attended another certification at the World Financial Public Relations and Marketing Business School at the Management School, London.